MikaelKalajdzic/adavengers-datastory/datastory.md

 **Larry:** For the first pair, Pennsylvania and Wisconsin, Democrats were essentially ruling party during the whole period we are observing.
 Therefore, it is interesting to observe more or less consistent selection of top 3 favourite beer styles.

-**Larry:** Second pair is Ohio and Iowa, states that beside having similar `swing pattern` are also geographically close in the Midwest.
+**Larry:** Second pair is Ohio and Iowa, states that besides having similar *swing pattern* are also geographically close in the Midwest.
 While Ohio has steady selection of top 3 favourites with minor favouring of Other Ales in 3rd place during Obama's first term, Iowa experiences a substantial shift in tastes after switching between Republican and Democrat ruling in 2008, with rise in popularity of Stouts.
 This suggests that local factors beyond political affiliation, can affect beer preferences.
-Interestingly, Florida which has the same `swing pattern` but is not geographically close to Iowa experiences similar shift in tastes with overtake of top spot by Stouts, indicating that political factors might be driving force for it.
+Interestingly, Florida which has the same *swing pattern* but is not geographically close to Iowa experiences similar shift in tastes with overtake of top spot by Stouts.
+This indicates that political factors might be driving force for it.
 Hypothetically, one could speculate that for reviewers of Florida and Iowa, IPAs are associated with more Republican-leaning.

-**Jim:** Wait, wait—are you saying IPAs are political now?
+**Jim:** Wait, wait... are you saying IPAs are political now?

 **Larry:** Well, no, listen, I want to finish before they kick us out.
 This hypothesis is not reflected in North Carolina and Indiana which voted Democrat only in 2008, with single interesting observations being that reviewers from Indiana favoured Porters on the 3rd place during this time.
 States such as Ohio and Virginia, which are geographically close to North Carolina and Indiana in the East Coast region, suggest that geographical or other local factors might play a more significant role in shaping beer preferences than politics in these cases.

+*Background music in the bar stopped.
+People are leaving.*

 **Larry:** Finally, we come to Nevada and Virginia, which both voted Republican only in 2004.
-These 2 display quite different trend in top 3 favourites, which might be due to being on opposite sides of the country.
+These 2 display quite different trends in top 3 favourites, which might be due to being on opposite sides of the country.
 Interestingly in Nevada during Democrat times IPAs are not as favoured as in other states, being on 3rd position after 2011.

 **Bartender:**  Alright, folks, that’s it for tonight!
 I hate to cut the conversation short, but we’re closing up.
 Finish your drinks, and we’ll see you next time!

 **Larry:** Luckily, that is the end of my analysis.
 Do you have any comments, while I chug this pint of mine?

 **Jim:** Wow, that was a lot of information there.
-But, I can say that although we observed potential patterns in beer preferences, particularly among countries with similar voting trends, including swing states that shift their political climate over the years, a more detailed analysis is necessary to draw any further conclusions.
-Am I right?
+But, I can say that although you observed potential patterns in beer preferences, particularly among countries with similar voting trends, including swing states that shift their political climate over the years, I think a more detailed analysis is necessary to draw any further conclusions.
+What do you think?

 **Larry:** Yes exactly!
 Firstly, having data available for all states is crucial to ensure a larger dataset for analysis and to reduce variance in the results.
 Additionally, a more in-depth causal analysis is needed to identify and separate other potential factors influencing beer preferences.

 **Jim:** And if I might add, another limitation lies in how beer preferences are defined, specifically through beer styles.
-For example, stout reviews as we saw are overrepresented and dominate as the top-ranked beer style across the U.S., making it challenging to identify distinct preferences between different states.
+For example, Stout reviews as we saw are overrepresented and dominate as the top-ranked beer style across the U.S., making it challenging to identify distinct preferences between different states.
 A more detailed analysis based on aspects, keywords associated with beer taste could provide greater insights.

 **Larry:** Yes, also, you recall that we observed a general increase of trend in average ratings across all styles and states, contributing to the high Pearson correlation value.
 Could this increase be linked to the growing popularity of the internet over the years, making reviews more common in day-to-day life?
 Also, could the rise in high-value ratings be attributed to the halo effect (a cognitive bias where an overall positive impression influences specific judgments)?
 Exploring these possibilities could provide further clarity.